 Our industry is labor-intensive.
 Wage levels in the countries in which our delivery centers are located have historically increased on a year-over-year basis.
 We attempt to address the impact of wage increases, and pressures to increase wages, in a number of ways, which include seeking to control entry-level wages, managing our attrition rate, delivering productivity and "right-skilling," which refers to ensuring that positions are not filled by overqualified employees.
 We try to control increases in entry-level wages by implementing innovative recruiting policies, utilizing continuous training techniques, emphasizing promotion opportunities and maintaining an attractive work atmosphere and company culture.
 In 2011, we launched an integrated talent management program globally to expand the pool of potential applicants we hire and to upgrade our employees' skill levels so that employees may take on higher value-added tasks over time across multiple domains.
-We have been scaling up this program every year to hire at optimal costs and are now partnering with universities, governments, not-for-profit entities and master black belts to train them on our Lean DigitalSM approach, tools and design thinking.
-Additionally in 2015, we first implemented various initiatives, which we continued to advance in 2016, to train our sales force, consulting teams and lead solution architects in concepts relating to design thinking and digital technologies in support of our Lean DigitalSM
+We have been scaling up this program every year to hire at optimal costs and are now partnering with universities, governments, not-for-profit entities and private institutions to create sustainable pipelines for our talent supply.
+In 2015, we launched a certification program for our Six Sigma black belts and master black belts to train them on our Lean DigitalSM approach, tools and design thinking.
+Additionally in 2015, we first implemented various initiatives, which we continued to advance in 2016, to train our sales force, consulting teams and lead solution architects in concepts relating to design thinking and digital technologies in support of our Lean DigitalSM approach.